 \section{Introduction}

 One of the main problems in K\"ahler geometry is the existence problem of {\emph{canonical}} K\"ahler metrics on a K\"ahler manifold with fixed K\"ahler class.
-This problem has begun with the case of K\"ahler-Einstein metrics as a Calabi conjecture which says that any real $(1,1)$-form representing the first Chern class is given by the Ricci form of some K\"ahler metric in a given K\"ahler class.
-This problem was solved by Aubin \cite{Aub76} and Yau \cite{Ya78} for the case of the negative first Chern class, and by Yau for the zero first Chern class.
+This problem began with the case of K\"ahler-Einstein metrics as a Calabi conjecture which states that any real $(1,1)$-form representing the first Chern class is given by the Ricci form of some K\"ahler metric in a given K\"ahler class.
+This problem was solved by Aubin \cite{Aub76} and Yau \cite{Ya78} for the case of negative first Chern class, and by Yau for zero first Chern class.
 For the positive first Chern class case, several obstructions were found.
 One of them is the vanishing of the {\emph{Futaki invariant}} \cite{Fu83a}.
 This obstruction was generalized to the case of constant scalar curvature K\"ahler metrics (cscK metrics) by Futaki \cite{Fu83b}, Calabi \cite{Ca85}.
 On the other hand, if there exists a cscK metric in the fixed K\"ahler class, then it must be unique up to automorphisms \cite{BB17, CT08}.

-As a generalization of cscK metrics, Calabi introduced {\emph{exremal}} K\"ahler metrics, and constructed an explicit extremal K\"ahler metric in each K\"ahler class on the Hirzebruch surfaces \cite{Ca82}.
-This led to the speculation that extremal K\"ahler metrics should be admitted in every K\"ahler class for any compact K\"ahler manifold.
-However, his expectation is not true in general \cite{Le85, WZ12}.
-In order to celebrate Calabi’s original vision, X. Chen and J. Cheng introduced the notion of {\emph{Calabi dream manifold (CDM)}} that is a compact K\"ahler manifold which admits an extremal K\"ahler metric in each K\"ahler class \cite[Definition $1.12$]{CC21}.
-At this moment, several examples of CDM have been discovered, for instance, \cite{Ca82,Gu95, Hw94, ACGT-F08, SW13}.
-In particular, Apostolov-Calderbank-Gauduchon-T\o nnesen-Friedman established the {\emph{admissible construction}}, and then found CDMs among some class of projective bundles.
-In \cite{BCT-F19}, Boyer-Calderbank-T\o nnesen-Friedman applied the admissible construction to {\emph{Bott manifolds}} which is the main focus of this paper.
+As a generalization of cscK metrics, Calabi introduced {\emph{extremal}} K\"ahler metrics, and constructed an explicit extremal K\"ahler metric in each K\"ahler class on the Hirzebruch surfaces \cite{Ca82}.
+This led to the speculation that extremal K\"ahler metrics exist in every K\"ahler class for any compact K\"ahler manifold.
+However, his expectation was not true in general \cite{Le85, WZ12}.
+In honor of Calabi's original vision, X. Chen and J. Cheng introduced the notion of a {\emph{Calabi dream manifold (CDM)}}, that is a compact K\"ahler manifold which admits an extremal K\"ahler metric in each K\"ahler class \cite[Definition $1.12$]{CC21}.
+At this moment, several examples of CDMs have been discovered, for instance, \cite{Ca82,Gu95, Hw94, ACGT-F08, SW13}.
+In particular, Apostolov-Calderbank-Gauduchon-T\o nnesen-Friedman established the {\emph{admissible construction}}, and then found CDMs among some classes of projective bundles.
+In \cite{BCT-F19}, Boyer-Calderbank-T\o nnesen-Friedman applied the admissible construction to {\emph{Bott manifolds}}, which is the main focus of this paper.
 Also, they found many explicit examples of Bott manifolds with extremal K\"ahler metrics.